ArchiFleKs/archifleks.github.io-src/content/about.md

 +++

 I'm currently working at [Osones](http://osones.com): a French Tech company.
 We're mostly doing public Cloud integration on AWS and Cloud building on OpenStack.
 We're also pushing DevOps concepts to customers, from cloud native app development to production.
+Mostly focused on containerized application.

 I usually write in French for [Osones' blog](http://blog.osones.com) and here in English.